opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/creating_an_ecs/step_1_configure_basic_settings.rst

    -  Public image

       A public image is a standard, widely used image.
 It contains an OS and preinstalled public applications and is available to all users.
 You can configure the runtime environment or software in the public image as needed.

-      If you select a SUSE-SAP public image, you will be billed for the license.

       For more information about public images, see `Public Images Introduction <https://docs.otc.t-systems.com/en-us/ims/index.html>`__.